 ● There was no statistically significant difference in the number of strikes, in-play outs, or hits when the Astros banged the signal;

-● There was, however, a 5 percent increase in the number of balls called on pitches in which the Astros hitter was signaled.
+● There was, however, a 5 percent decrease in the number of balls called on pitches in which the Astros hitter was signaled.
 This could be because hitters are more prepared for the pitch or because a breaking ball – one that curves on its way to the batter – is more likely to fall outside the strike zone, the researchers posit.

 ● Many Astros batters, including several of the team’s top players, actually hit worse at home – when the cheating should have given them an advantage – than on the road.
 Krenzer and Splan looked at each hitter’s weighted on-base average – which evaluates a player’s overall offensive contributions per at-bat – and found that most players performed essentially the same at home and on the road.
 Three players, Brian McCann, Jose Altuve, and Marwin Gonzales, actually hit worse at home.
 Only one, Jake Marisnick, was substantially better in games where the cheating occurred.

 Remarkably, in 81 home games, Astros batters took just 43 fewer strikes from breaking balls when there was an audible signal from the dugout, accounting for just three more total hits over the course of the entire season’s home games.

 “Of course, the caveat is that while there isn’t a lot of change, the three additional hits across the season could have been three game-winning hits,” Krenzer said.

 To Krenzer and Splan, the big head-scratcher is why the Astros took such a massive risk, given the role statistics and analytics play in baseball.

 “Did the Astros cheat?
 Absolutely.
 But, did this cheating help the Astros?
 No. Not really,” Splan said.
 “What's most surprising is seeing a team at the forefront of advanced analytics, completely ignore the data, and continue to utilize such a futile and unethical scheme."